 - 1. When this LSI comes out of reset in boot mode, it measures the low period the input at the SCI's RXD1 pin.
 The reset should end with RXD1 high.
 After the reset ends, it takes about 100 states for this LSI to get ready to measure the low period of the RXD1 input. - 2.
-In boot mode, if any data has been written to the flash memory (if all data is not H'FF), all flash memory blocks are erased.
-Therefore, this mode should be used for initial on-board programming, or for forced recovery if the program to be activated in user program mode is accidentally erased and user program mode cannot be executed, for example. - 3.
+If any data has been written to the flash memory (if all data is not H'FF), all flash memory blocks are erased when this mode is executed.
+Therefore, boot mode should be used for initial on-board programming, or for forced recovery if the program to be activated in user program mode is accidentally erased and user program mode cannot be executed, for example. - 3.
 Interrupts cannot be used during programming or erasing of flash memory. - 4.
-The RXD_1 and TXD_1 pins should be pulled up on the board. - 5.
-This LSI terminates transmit and receive operations by the on-chip SCI(channel 1) (by clearing the RE and TE bits in serial control register (SCR)) before branching to the transmit data output pin.
+The RXD_1 and TXD_1 pins should be pulled up on the board.

+5. This LSI terminates transmit and receive operations by the on-chip SCI(channel 1) (by clearing the RE and TE bits in serial control register (SCR)) before branching to the user program.
 However, the adjusted bit rate is held in the bit rate register (BRR).
-At this time, the TXD1 is in the high level output state (P9DDR P91DDR=1, P9DR P91DR=1).
+At this time, the TXD1 pin is in the high level output state (P9DDR P91DDR=1, P9DR P91DR=1).

-Before branching to the programming control program the value of the general registers in the CPU are also undefined.
-Therefore, the general registers must be initialized immediately after control branches to the programming control program.
-Since the stack pointer (SP) is implicitly used during subroutine call, etc., a stack area must be specified for use by the programming control program.
+Before branching to the user program the value of the general registers in the CPU are also undefined.
+Therefore, the general registers must be initialized immediately after control branches to the user program.
+Since the stack pointer (SP) is implicitly used during subroutine call, etc., a stack area must be specified for use by the user program.